ScriptE for iPad: Change Script Page Breaks

 You may need to insert new page breaks to avoid this.
 To determine this, preview the script.

-14. Select the scene you want to add a new page break to.
+16. Select the scene you want to add a new page break to (this may be the one you already have open).

 DOUBLE TAP on the paragraph.

-21. The page break is now gone, and all subsequent paragraphs are on the page you entered.
+23. The page break has been added, and all subsequent paragraphs are on the page you entered.

 Preview the script again to check where you need to add the next page break and repeat the process.